lxqt/lxqt_wallet/README.md

 The project allows other Qt based project's to target one API and use it for secure storage of information in different secure storage systems.

-GUI windows produced by the internat backend are <a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/images/lxqt_wallet.jpeg">here, </a><a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/images/lxqt_wallet1.jpeg">here</a> and <a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/images/lxqt_wallet2.jpeg">here.</a>
+GUI windows produced by the internat backend are <a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/images/lxqt_wallet.jpeg">here</a>, <a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/images/lxqt_wallet1.jpeg">here</a> and <a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/images/lxqt_wallet2.jpeg">here</a>.

 An example of how to use the library is below.
-Full API is located <a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/frontend/lxqt_wallet.h">here.</a>
+Full API is located <a href="https://github.com/mhogomchungu/lxqt_wallet/blob/master/frontend/lxqt_wallet.h">here</a>.

 ===========